Lifting and access

 Define the access job

-Painter access, wheel work, bumper work, underbody access, and general bodyshop positioning need different lift routes.
+Painter access, wheel work, bumper work, underbody access, and general bodyshop positioning need different lift options.

 Check the bay footprint

-Compact, platform, DUO, and retrofit routes should be compared against real floor space and existing installations.
+Compact, platform, DUO, and retrofit options need to match real floor space and existing installations.

-The right lift should make daily work easier around the car, not create a new obstacle.
+The right lift makes daily work easier around the car instead of creating a new obstacle.

 Plan installation and support

-Air supply, floor conditions, layout, training, and handover should be confirmed before proposal.
+Air supply, floor conditions, layout, training, and handover belong in the quote discussion.

 Best for